pierregaimard/projet08/README.md

 `composer install`

 ### Setup .env variables
-In the `.env` file, set up the different information:
+Duplicate the `.env` var and rename it to `.env.local`.
+In the new `.env.local` file, set up the different information:

 #### Database URL
 Add your database information to `DATABASE_URL` variable